wassname/discovering_latent_knowledge/mjc_notes.md

 - [x] what about nonlinear? nope

 Next
 - [ ] with noise on embeddings? this would allow large models agian.
-I'm really struggling with these small models!?
+GI'm really struggling with these small models!?

 # 2023-09-22 13:36:27